CarlosCapili/3K04-Pacemaker-Project/DCM/README.md

 surface ECG.
     - [ ] 3.5.2.5: The printer shall be capable of simultaneously printing up to three real- time traces, along with full annotation for display of event markers.
+- [ ] 4.7: Real-time Electrograms
+    - [ ] Real-time internal electrograms shall be made available from
+        - [ ] The atrial and ventricular sense/pace leads.
+        - [ ] A surface electrogram.
+    - [ ] The real-time electrogram transmission shall be re-initiated if the telemetry link was broken during the transmission of electrograms and then reestablished
     - [ ] 4.7.1: Electrogram Viewing
         - [ ] The user shall have the option of viewing the electrograms:
             - [ ] On the screen
             - [ ] Through a printed copy
         - [ ] The user shall have the option of selecting which electrograms are viewed and the resolution utilized.
 Internal electrogram (EGM) options provided are the following:
             - [ ] An atrial internal electrogram option shall be provided.
             - [ ] A ventricular internal electrogram option shall be provided.
             - [ ] An atrial and ventricular internal electrogram option shall be provided.
         - [ ] For the surface electrocardiogram (ECG), the user shall have the capability to select
             - [ ] The gain utilized (0.5X, 1X, or 2X)
             - [ ] Whether high pass Øltering is on
         - [ ] For the internal electrogram (EGM), the display gain shall
             - [ ] Be selectable (0.5X, 1X, or 2X)
             - [ ] Apply to all channels
 ___

 - [ ] Develop an interface that includes a welcome screen, including the ability to register a new user (name and password), and to login as an existing user.
 A maximum of 10 users should be allowed to be stored locally.